eshelguy/Systems2_Ex2/README.md

 ### `friend std::ostream& operator<<(std::ostream& output, const Graph& g)`
 - **Description:** Outputs the adjacency matrix of the graph to an output stream.
 - **Usage:** `std::cout << graph;`

----

-This README provides a summary of how to use each operator within the `Graph` class.
-Each operator performs specific actions that are critical in graph manipulations and comparisons.